 Dealing with problems in your relationship can be challenging.
 Understanding what is happening when you are in the thick of things can be difficult.
 Worse yet, facing relationship problems alone can be daunting and feel futile.
 You recognize you need help.
 But you feel that obstacles are in the way — adding to the challenges you are already experiencing.

 One major obstacle is navigating the logistics of getting started with counseling.
 Worrying about scheduling, who will watch the kids, and how you will both be in the same place at the same time can increase the stress in your relationship and make it difficult to move forward and get help.

 You can get the help you need with your intimate relationship with online couples therapy.

 Perhaps surprisingly, the internet can make all the difficulties of juggling life and working on your relationship easier.
+Relationship counseling online could be the answer for you.
 I offer online counseling so you can work on your marriage or relationship from anywhere.
 Over the past four years, I have seen many couples address their issues online and work on their relationship together without worrying about obstacles associated with in-person therapy.

 Many benefits to online couples counseling exist.
 It can be easier to find a licensed couples therapist who fits your needs if you expand your search to cover the whole state with "couples counseling online California."
 Your search will significantly increase your choices of online couples therapists.
 Local results won't limit you.
 The search term "couples therapy online California" will allow you to find the best online couples therapist for you.